Interference effects in resonant di-Higgs production at the LHC in the Higgs singlet extension: Numerical investigation of interference effects

-and the corresponding relative interferences \intrellow, \intrelhig and \intrelsum, defined accordingly by normalisation to the total cross-section over the whole mass range, equivalent to Eq.~\eqref{eq:reldef}.
+The relative interferences \intrellow, \intrelhig, are also defined equivalent to Eq.~\eqref{eq:relintsumdef}.
 The results are displayed in Figure~\ref{divided_interference_Plots}.
-As shown in Figures~\ref{figure_300_benchmark_mhh} and especially \ref{figure_600_benchmark_mhh}, the interference seems to have a positive value for $\mhh < \mH$ and a negative value for $\mhh > \mH$\footnote{In other beyond the SM extensions, one can also find scenarios where this behaviour is reversed, see e.g. discussion in Ref.~\cite{Arco:2022lai} in the context of a two-Higgs-doublet model.}.
+As shown in Figures~\ref{figure_300_benchmark_mhh} and especially \ref{figure_600_benchmark_mhh}, the interference seems to have a positive value for $\mhh < \mH$ and a negative value for $\mhh > \mH$\footnote{In other beyond the SM extensions, one can also find scenarios where this behaviour is reversed, see \eg discussion in Ref.~\cite{Arco:2022lai} in the context of a two-Higgs-doublet model.}.
 Therefore, although the total interference integrated over the whole mass range might be small in some scenarios, effects in differential distributions could still be large.
 We therefore also provide the corresponding information on the different mass regions discussed above as well as the absolute value of deviations between naive summing of the different contributions and the total process including interference.
 Figure~\ref{figure_abs_low_interference_Plot} shows that a higher positive mixing angle enhances both \intabslow and \intrellow, see Figure~\ref{figure_rel_low_interference_Plot}.
 Furthermore, Figure~\ref{figure_abs_hig_interference_Plot} shows that \intabshig has the largest negative values for large mixing angles in the \mH region around $380\,\GeV$, see also Figure~\ref{figure_rel_hig_interference_Plot}.
 Figure~\ref{figure_abs_sum_interference_Plot} and especially Figure~\ref{figure_rel_sum_interference_Plot} show that some points, which appeared to have negligible interference based on the total cross-sections (\intabs and \intrel) displayed in Figures~\ref{figure_abs_interference_Plot} and~\ref{figure_rel_interference_Plot}, actually experience two interference effects of opposite sign, which partially cancel when the total cross-section is computed.
 In Section~\ref{sec:benchmarks_bandc} we will introduce benchmark (BM) points that exhibit this feature (benchmarks \BMb and \BMc).